t3-team/turiyasills-docs-forked/docs/features/workflow.md

 ## Team Feature

 The platform supports internal team creation for centralized credit management across members using the JD parser or quiz generator.
+The "Team" feature allows an organization to centralize the deduction of AI credits for quiz generation and JD parsing.
+An administrator can invite other members from the same email domain to join the team.
+These invited members can then use the application's features, and any credits deducted for their usage will be drawn from the company's central credit pool.
+The administrator can assign roles to invited members, such as "Member" (who can use the app) or "Admin" (who can invite more members).